jwiegley/johnwiegley/drafts/drafts.md

 That said, as a Bahá’í I believe that scientific truth should trump religious truth when the two disagree, since the former is based on real evidence, while the latter is too easily subject to personal opinions and point of view.

-# What is the science behind faith, many people believe God is not real but the feeling/power of faith is interesting?

-Date: 2017-03-13

-Many seem to think that belief in God should be based on His being obvious and easily proven to exist.
-Yet the nature of this life, with all its apparent contradictions, causes me to wonder if His not being obvious is the point of why we’re here.

-Say you’re the most famous person in all of existence; wouldn’t you like to know who your real friends are before you let them into your home?
-As Hollywood has shown in many films, sometimes you don’t discover who your real friends are until you test them.

 # What is it like to feel the holy spirit?